informalsystems/hermes/guide/src/upgrade_test.md

 gaiad tx gov vote 1 yes --home data/ibc-0/data/ --keyring-backend test --keyring-dir data/ibc-0/ --chain-id ibc-0 --from validator
 ```

-Once ibc-0 reaches height 800, it should stop executing.
+Once ibc-0 reaches height 800 (the upgrade height specified in the plan at step 4), the chain should stop executing.

 7. Initialize and test Hermes